sjparkinson/uncomplicated.systems/_posts/2026-02-05-opentelemetry-at-scale.md

-## Notes from how to Roll Out OpenTelemetry at Scale
+## Rolling Out OpenTelemetry at Scale

 From a talk by Ted Young at The Royal Lancaster on 4th February 2026 hosted by Grafana Labs.